The advanced options tab is used to select options that are useful for tuning the program and for when you are setting tasks for more than one class.

 a) enter a string that defines the handicaps to be calculated and printed.
 These should be a list separated by commas such as 0.9,1.01,1.04,1.1.
 This feature also allows you to set tasks for using US and FAI style handicaps, or

-b) enter a path to a See You V8 or later pilots file.
-This is a text file that can be exported from See You Competition once the pilot data is set up.
+b) enter a path to a See You V8 or later pilots file (a csv file that can be exported from See You Competition once the pilot data is set up).

 c) enter a path to a csv file of US handicaps.Create this in Excel or Wordpad and save as a csv file.
 The first cell (A1) must contain the text "US Handicap" or "FAI Handicap" and Column 1 should contain handicaps in the US/FAI format e.g. 0.975 (additional columns will be ignored).